kagaimiq/mediatek-modem/mt6580/README.md

 ### Bank0/Bank4 areas

-These areas contain 8 regions by 32 MiB each that can be remapped to the corresponding 32 MiB region in the EMI.
+These areas contain 8 regions by 32 MiB each that can be remapped to the corresponding 32 MiB block in the EMI.

 This is controlled in the `INFRACFG_AO` (`0x10001000`) regs `0x300`/`0x304` (for Bank0) and `0x308`/`0x30C` (for Bank1).